 The top three tips for getting hired as a graduate at MI6, MI5 and GCHQ

 - Career tip #1 for getting a graduate role with the Secret Intelligence Service is to expect the unexpected, and to make sure you're not motivated by prestige or a desire to be in the limelight.
-'The secrecy element can be challenging and I've only told my parents and partner that I work for MI6,' explains Fatima, an intelligence officer at MI6, when interviewed for the UK 300 2017/18.
+'Signing up for a life of secrecy is not for everyone and not being able to tell close friends where I work has felt odd,' explains Isha, a business support officer at MI6, when interviewed for the UK 300 2020/21.